CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 The new bundle will be created at *your-project/src/Acme/Operation/XingBundle* with the name *AcmeOperationXingBundle*.

-Next, create the corresponding Activity bundle, as below:
+Next, create the corresponding Activity module, as below.
+Note that the module name suffix is left empty on purpose for this tutorial.

 .. code-block:: bash